-As demonstrated in above diagram, estimated montly electricity usage, pie chart, it is obvious that your geyser uses a much higher percentage of electricity, thus the more reason to switch to a Solnet Cape Town Solar Geyser.
+Your geyser uses a high percentage of electricity, thus the more reason to switch to a Solnet Cape Town Solar Geyser.

 It means on average a geyser consumes between R500 – R1 000 per month.
 With a tarrif increase of 20% per annum you will have spent approximately R49 900 on hot water, over a 5 year period.
 With nothing to show for it.
 Makes you think, doesn’t it.